 The map below reflects our findings, with a higher percentage indicating a greater geographic reach within that state.

-In 2018, 6 states and 1 territory served families in more than 75 percent of their zip codes.
-Nine states, the District of Columbia, and 3 territories served families in fewer than 25 percent of zip codes.
-Excluding zip codes with no population, evidence-based home visiting served approximately 47 percent of zip codes across the United States.
-(Source: Estimates are based on data collected from eight evidence-based model developers and from MIECHV on the zip codes their local agencies serve.
-The eight models that provided service area data are Child First, Family Connects, HANDS, HFA, HIPPY, Minding the Baby, NFP, and PAT.
-MIECHV data are used to supplement model developer data, as not all evidence-based models had service area data available.
+In 2019, 14 states and 2 territories served families in more than 75 percent of their zip codes.
+Three states, the District of Columbia, and 2 territories served families in fewer than 25 percent of zip codes.
+Excluding zip codes with no population, evidence-based home visiting served approximately 60 percent of zip codes across the United States.
+(Source: Estimates are based on data collected from 10 evidence-based model developers and from MIECHV on the zip codes their local agencies serve.
+The 10 models that provided service area data are Child First, Family Connects, HANDS, HFA, HIPPY, Maternal Early Childhood Sustained Home Visiting (MECSH), MIHP, Minding the Baby, NFP, and PAT.
+Four models (Child First, MECSH, MIHP, and NFP) provided county-level service data; all others provided zip codes served.
+We assumed that if a model served a county, it served all zip codes in that county, which may lead to an overestimate of service areas.
+MIECHV data were used to supplement model developer data, as not all evidence-based models had service area data available.
 Percentage served in each state was calculated based on the total number of unique zip codes served by home visiting and the total number of zip codes in each state.
 Zip codes with no population were excluded from the calculation to normalize across states.
-Population estimates are from the 2017 American Community Survey.
+Population estimates are from the 2018 American Community Survey.
 Because not all evidence-based models were able to submit zip code service data, the calculated percentages may underrepresent home visiting coverage.
 Some zip codes not reported by model developers are accounted for in the MIECHV data.)Go to footnote #>4